mikhailstasyuk/umbc-mcp/README.md

-# UMBC MCP - AI Chat Service
+# CONFLUENCE-RAG - AI Chat Service

 A robust FastAPI-based chat service that integrates with OpenAI's API, designed for information retrieval and synthesis tasks.